 Did you know that a strong high school resume could help your chances of getting the admission offer you wanted?
 This article will share with you all you need to know about what to put on a high school resume before college!

 So, what should a high school resume look like?
 What should you include in your resume?
 How can you make sure your resume stands out?
-This article will guide you on how to write your resume for college applications, including examples of high school resumes to help you craft your own.
+This article will guide you on how to write your resume for college applications, including examples of application resumes to help you craft your own.

 When writing a college resume, it’s always important to be mindful of what to include and highlight.
-A resume should be no longer than one-page long, so you have limited space to work with.
+A resume should be no longer than one page long, so you have limited space to work with.
 A poorly done resume could end up harming you, much like other components of your college application profile.

 Your high school to college CV provides a condensed overview of your academic and extracurricular experiences.
 Much like any other resume, it really is up to you to decide what you want to include.